HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 * issuefilters: (Optional) Additional filters to be used to further trim the results.
 These filters are regex expresion that can act on issue attribute

+__imData__: configuration required to connect to the Issue Management system (JIRA in this case)
+* url, username, password: authentication
+* projectkey: All issues submitted in JIRA must be submitted against a project
+* issuetype: (Optional) Used if you would like to override the default issue type.
+Default = "Bug"
+* summary: (Optional) Override the default summary that the JIRA provider uses.
+Notice that there is basic support here for variable expansion to include required issue data in the summary
+* severitymap: AppScan severitys are High, Medium, Low, Informational.
+With this setting you can change how those will be mapped when submitted the issue to JIRA.
+For example, perhaps your team considers Medium security issuues to be High priority
+* otherfields: This is an area where you can provide any other JSON that JIRA understands.

 # Known Limitations